 Some of these cards also include perks such as complimentary travel insurance, which could save you money on purchased insurance for your destination wedding or honeymoon.
 As rewards credit cards tend to have higher annual fees and interest rates, it’s important to make sure that the value of the rewards you redeem outweighs this cost.

 High credit limit credit cards

-Some credit cards offer higher credit limits than no annual fee and low rate credit cards.
+You can find credit cards with higher credit limits.
+Typically, these cards come with an annual fee and with higher interest rates than cards with low credit limits.
 Whichever card you choose, just be sure the credit limit is high enough to cover your expected expenses.
-You can view the product’s maximum credit limit by reading our credit card review and application pages.

 Note that the actual credit limit you get is based on your credit score, utilization rate and other factors.